3 simple, no-fail ways to decorate Easter eggs from the dollar store. Plus a Spring printable!

 Incorporate a pop of color into your project by painting a few eggs.
 All you need to make this happen is a variety of acrylic paints and a paintbrush!
 Get creative and bring in a few spring colors that match the rest of your seasonal decorations.

 Once you’ve painted your eggs, wrap a long strand of twine around each one and finish them off with a bow.

 Voila!
 You’ll have added a unique and rustic touch to go with your Easter decor ensemble.

 I already have a slight obsession with lace, so imagine my delight when I recently found lace tape at the craft store.
 I originally bought it to use for scrapbooking, but little did I know that it was just what I needed for this project.

 All you have to do is paint an egg and wrap lace tape around it.

 I had so much fun creating this little spring corner in my home!

 I am especially enjoying these dollar store faux lavender bushels.
 They are yet another budget-friendly find that completed this vignette.

 Believe it or not, I actually found this yellow picture frame at a thrift store a while back.
-I had planned on re-painting it eventually, but after I realized how perfect it would be with my spring printable, I decided to leave it as is.
+I had planned on re-painting it eventually, but after realizing how perfect it would be with my spring printable, I decided to leave it.